ljtill/bicep-scaffold/README.md

 Use this template to bootstrap a new repository with ready to use automation for deploying Azure services.

-The workflow is compiled of three key stages - compile Bicep files, validate resource changes (what-if) and deploy resources.
-This workflow can be customized toy your needs and deployment scenarios.
-The workflow can also be integrated with environments if you have multiple application lifecycles.
+The workflow comprises of three key stages - build Bicep files, validate resource changes (what-if) and deploy resources.
+These stages can be customized to meet your needs and deployment scenarios.

 Within the `src/` directory, you will find the following artifacts: